Kraiwin-Namsri/kraiwin.nl/content/blog/migrating-to-ic.md

 date: 2025-02-19T12:42:00+01:00
 draft: false
 ---
+Recently, This site migrated from Github pages to the Internet Computer.
+See <a href="https://github.com/Kraiwin-Namsri/kraiwin.nl">Github</a> for the sourcecode.

 ## What is the Internet Computer (IC)?
 The **Internet Computer (IC)** is a blockchain that goes beyond simple ledger transactions, offering a decentralized computing platform.
 It provides an alternative to traditional cloud services like AWS and Azure by: